Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/03-applying-zero-trust/README.md

 ### Updating `IngressBackend` manifests

-We'll need to update the `IngressBackend` manifests using the certificate information listed above.
+You will need to update the `IngressBackend` manifests using the certificate information listed above.

-First, we need to update the [`IngressBackendSpec`][osm_ingressbackendspec] and change the `PortSpec` from `http` to `https`.
-Then we'll need to add a `TLSSpec` element and set the `skipClientCertValidation` to `false`.
+First, you need to update the [`IngressBackendSpec`][osm_ingressbackendspec] and change the `PortSpec` from `http` to `https`.
+Then you will need to add a `TLSSpec` element and set the `skipClientCertValidation` to `false`.

-From there, we need to update the [`IngressSourceSpec`][osm_ingresssourcespec] and add a new source with the `kind` attribute being set to `AuthenticatedPrincipal` and set the `name` attribute to `ingress-nginx.ingress.cluster.local`.
+From there, you need to update the [`IngressSourceSpec`][osm_ingresssourcespec] and add a new source with the `kind` attribute being set to `AuthenticatedPrincipal` and set the `name` attribute to `ingress-nginx.ingress.cluster.local`.
 This tells OSM to expect traffic from the NGINX ingress controller.

 OSM provisioned a client certificate for the NGINX ingress service with the Subject ALternative Name (SAN) `ingress-nginx.ingress.cluster.local`, so the `IngressBackend` configuration needs to reference the same SAN for mTLS authentication (between the Nginx ingress service and the backend services).